PacWave-Cloud/ingest-pacwave/pipelines/spotter_raw/README.md

-# waves Ingestion Pipeline
+# Spotter V2 Ingestion Pipeline

-The waves ingestion pipeline was created from a cookiecutter template.
-This README file contains instructions for running and testing your pipeline.
+This pipeline is set up to ingest a zip folder containing all of the files directly from a Sofar Spotter's SD card.
+It reads the buoy motion, GPS position, metocean variables, and battery/charge parameters.
+It works better if one clears the SD card before starting a new deployment; otherwise delete the old files before running this pipeline.

 ## Prerequisites